 Would you like to help provide care for Epic and her new family?
 You can sign up below for a monthly sponsorship to help with her feed and care or make a one time contribution.
 Thank you for caring about America’s wild horses and helping us continue to restore the promise of freedom to horses like Epic.
 You can also support the work of ARM by visiting Animal Recovery Mission.

-Would you help Return to Freedom by sponsoring Epic?
+Will you help Return to Freedom by sponsoring Epic?

 - Contribute to Epic’s monthly feed